Should you rent or buy?

-Not sure if it would be smarter for you to keep renting or to buy a home?
-This calculator will help you get a clearer picture of what housing situation currently makes the most financial sense for you.
+Are you wondering whether it’s smarter to keep renting or buy a home?
+Our Rent vs. Buy Calculator can give you a clearer picture of which housing situation could make the most financial sense for you.